6Umar9/CO-Project/README.md

 ## Misc.
 The PDF attached contains all the information on how a `RISC V32I` Assembler works and how the ouput is supposed to be.

-> The output format mentioned is the same that was followed while displaying the Assembler's output.
+> The format while displaying the Assembler's output is smae as the mentioned in the file.

 The `readme.txt` contains information on how the testing framework works, and how the assembler and simulator are to be built and differentiated.